-Table 1 provides a summary of the various terms that are relevant in the context of this chapter, relating to disasters, disaster risk and its various components (UN-ISDR,2004).
-It is important to distinguish between the terms disaster, hazard and risk.
+(UN-ISDR,2004). components It is important to distinguish between the terms disaster, hazard and risk.
 Risk results from the combination of hazards, conditions of vulnerability, and insufficient capacity or measures to reduce the potential negative consequences of risk (O'Keefe et al., 1976).
-When the hazard or threat becomes a reality (i.e., when it materializes), the risk becomes a disaster.
+When the hazard or threat becomes a reality (i.e., when it materializes), the risk becomes а disaster.
 For example, a certain river valley may be prone to flooding.
-There is risk if a vulnerable society/community or property is located within this flood prone area.
-If the hazard materializes, that is, if the flood actually occurs, it will cause losses to the vulnerable society or property, thus creating a disaster (Fig. 1).
+There is risk if а vulnerable society/community or property is located within this flood prone area.
+If the hazard materializes, that is, if the flood actually occurs, it will cause losses to the vulnerable society or property, thus creating а disaster (Fig. 1).

-Figure 1: Schematic representation of the relation between hazards, vulnerable society, risk and disasters.
+Figure 1.1: Schematic representation of the relation between hazards, vulnerable society, risk and disasters.
 A: risk indicates the expected losses to a vulnerable society as a result of hazards.
 B: A disaster occurs when the threat of a hazard become reality, and impacts on a vulnerable society.
-C: Future trends of increasing hazards and increasing vulnerability will lead to increasing risk.
+C: Future trends of increasing hazards and increasing vulnerability

-Table 1: Summary of definitions related to disasters, hazards and vulnerability.
-Based on UN-ISDR (2004).
+Table 1.2: Summary of definitions related to disasters, hazards and vulnerability.
+Based on UN-ISDR (2004). -